 Every rider has to start somewhere – and if you’re new to mountain biking, then it’s best to develop your riding skills on some easier routes before tackling more technical (and dangerous) red and black trails.
+And even more important is to choose the right kind of bike suited for the right track which, https://sixofthebest.co/ holds some good offers to.

 Beginner trails don’t have to be boring – here are 6 of our favourite beginner routes in the UK (in no particular order), perfect for families and novice riders alike.
 You’ll have a great time practicing your skills here, and you’ll be ready to take on some more challenging routes (adrenaline junkies should check out our 6 favourite extreme trails) in no time – just remember to take your Ridersmate with you!